 Please follow the link to view the educational quality inspection report..

 ISI also undertook a Focused Compliance Inspection for schools with residential provision which reports on the school’s compliance with the Independent School Standards including the National Minimum Standards (NMS) for Boarding Schools.
-The inspection team confirmed that Langley Preparatory School at Taverham Hall (we cater for day pupils as well as weekly and flexi boarding pupils) is fully compliant and meets all the 8 standards in the schedule to the Education (ISI) Regulations 2014, and the NMS for Boarding Schools 2015.
+The inspection team confirmed that Langley Preparatory School at Taverham Hall is fully compliant and meets all the 8 standards in the schedule to the Education (ISI) Regulations 2014, and the NMS for Boarding Schools 2015.

 The 8 standards comprise: Quality of Education provided; Spiritual, Moral, Social and Cultural Development of pupils; Welfare, Health and Safety of pupils; Suitability of staff, supply staff, and proprietors; Premises of and accommodation at schools; Provision of information; Manner in which complaints are handled; Quality of leadership in and management of schools.